JamesLoyd/HaskellTalk/README.md

 HaskellTalk
 ===========

-Simple scripts to show differences between haskell and other languages.
+This is a simple collection of scripts to show differences between haskell and other languages.
+You will need to use ghci to run the haskell programs.
+And, of course Mono/.NET for the c#, java for the java examples.
+And, last but not least, python (either version should work) for the python example of factorization.